jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Critical tasks
 - Bug: Archer did double damage again
     - I think this is due to a unit sync race condition and the flying arrow dealing damage
-- Fix: Player Thought not moving with player
 - Fix: Decoy image doesn't always disappear when decoy dies
 - Fix: Brad cast a spell out of range, but it still triggered on my screen
 ## Tasks